ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 An example of this would be calling Ocelot with a url like https://api.mywebsite.com/product/products.
 Ocelot will take the first segment of the path which is product and use it as a key to look up the service in Consul.
 If Consul returns a service Ocelot will request it on whatever host and port comes back from Consul plus the remaining path segments in this case products thus making the downstream call http://hostfromconsul:portfromconsul/products.
 Ocelot will apprend any query string to the downstream url as normal.

-In order to enable dynamic routing you need to have 0 ReRoutes in your config.
-At the moment you cannot mix dynamic and configuration ReRoutes.
+In order to enable dynamic routing you need to have 0 Routes in your config.
+At the moment you cannot mix dynamic and configuration Routes.
 In addition to this you need to specify the Service Discovery provider details as outlined above and the downstream http/https scheme as DownstreamScheme.

-In addition to that you can set RateLimitOptions, QoSOptions, LoadBalancerOptions and HttpHandlerOptions, DownstreamScheme (You might want to call Ocelot on https but talk to private services over http) that will be applied to all of the dynamic ReRoutes.
+In addition to that you can set RateLimitOptions, QoSOptions, LoadBalancerOptions and HttpHandlerOptions, DownstreamScheme (You might want to call Ocelot on https but talk to private services over http) that will be applied to all of the dynamic Routes.

 The config might look something like

 .. code-block:: json

     {
-        "ReRoutes": [],
+        "Routes": [],
         "Aggregates": [],
         "GlobalConfiguration": {
             "RequestIdKey": null,